 The discount rate issue is very contentious because small differences in rates can imply large differences in contributions.
 Sponsors argue that the discount rates should reflect the expected returns to the pension fund portfolios.
 However, these expected returns include premiums for risk because the funds typically invest in risky assets.
 The beneficiaries argue that risk-free rates should be used to discount the pension liabilities because the benefits are employment compensation promises made by the sponsor and therefore should be risk free.
 They note that if the plan assets drop in value, the probability that the plan will be able to fund all their liabilities will decrease, and especially so if the cause of the decline in plan assets also weakens the financial strength of the plan sponsor.
 They also note that if the discount rates are based on the portfolio expected returns, plan sponsors may invest in riskier assets to raise the expected returns and lower their contributions.
 In effect, they will gamble with the beneficiaries’ future financial security.

 Given the importance of the discount rate issue and the huge interests aligned on both sides of the issue, many governments have intervened to regulate these rates and associated funding requirements.
-The results do not always best serve the interests of the beneficiaries.
+The results may not always best serve the interests of the beneficiaries.

 After actuaries estimate the present value of the future liabilities, they compare them to the plan assets to determine whether the plan is fully funded.
 Companies with underfunded plans generally must increase their contributions to catch up.
 Regulators set the catch-up rates.
 In some countries they are quite low.